highbyte/dotnet-6502/doc/DEVELOP.md

 Tests may expand to parts of system-specific logic code such as `Highbyte.DotNet6502.Systems.CommodoreC64`.

+# Debugging

+## Debugging the emulator via VS Code extension
+You can debug the C# emulator code while debugging a 6502 program using the VS Code extension.
+See the [debugging documentation in the VS Code extension README](../tools/vscode-extension/README.md#debugging-the-debug-adapter-and-emulator-c-code).

 ## Unit tests
 To run only unit tests (for the `Highbyte.DotNet6502` library)